alexpdp7/wakat/tutorials/basic_spring_boot.rst

             </body>
     </html>

 .
 If you re-run your application now and reload your browser, the HTML above should be shown back to you.
+Note that you need to stop the previous launched application to execute it again.

 Additional exercises
 ~~~~~~~~~~~~~~~~~~~~